Information for Authors

-- Article is submitted by email to the CDA Knowledge Networks Department.
+- Article is submitted by email to the CDA Editorial Team.

-- The editor-in-chief reviews the manuscript and decides to 1) accept for review, 2) send back for modification before re-submission or 3) reject outright.
+- The editorial team reviews the manuscript and decides to 1) accept for review, 2) send back for modification before re-submission or 3) reject outright.

-- The editor-in-chief picks 2 reviewers who have expertise in the particular clinical discipline or topic area.
-The reviewers are asked to return their comments to the editor-in-chief within 3 weeks.
+- The editorial team picks 2 reviewers who have expertise in the particular clinical discipline or topic area.
+The reviewers are asked to return their comments to the editorial team within 3 weeks.

 - Manuscripts may be sent to an expert statistician for review.

-- When the comments of the expert reviewers come back, the editor-in-chief decides whether to 1) accept, 2) accept with modifications or 3) reject the manuscript.
+- When the comments of the expert reviewers come back, the editorial team decides whether to 1) accept, 2) accept with modifications or 3) reject the manuscript.
 This decision is based on the quality, importance and relevance of the manuscript.
-NOTE: The editor-in-chief has the final decision on the acceptance of the manuscript.
+NOTE: The editorial team has the final decision on the acceptance of the manuscript.

-- The editor-in-chief communicates the acceptance decision to the corresponding author and advises of next steps.
+- The editorial team communicates the acceptance decision to the corresponding author and advises of next steps.

-- The corresponding author re-submits the modified manuscript to the editor-in-chief.
+- The corresponding author re-submits the modified manuscript to the editorial team.
 In some cases, the manuscript may need to be reviewed by a technical expert.